“Every man is the smith of his own fortune.” – Iranian proverb

 Dubai Financial Market General Index Source: Bloomberg

-In summary, as the forces propelling global liquidity petered out over the course of last year, the squeezes on liquidity overwhelmed global financial markets taking down one market after the other, culminating with the dramatic end to the long-running US equity bully market in December.
+In summary, as the forces propelling global liquidity petered out over the course of last year, the squeezes on liquidity overwhelmed global financial markets taking down one market after the other, culminating with the dramatic end to the long-running US equity bull market in December.

 Infrastructure Diplomacy: The Answer to the Rest-of-the-World’s Under Performance?